ukncsc/lme/docs/gpo_step_by_step.md

 ### 1.1.3 Import Settings
-when asked to backup existing GPO just press next "Backup location (select the backup folder from which you will import setting)" please select the GPO folder contained within the zip you downloaded.
+When asked to backup existing GPO just press next "Backup location (select the backup folder from which you will import setting)" please select the GPO folder contained within the the [lme_gpo_for_windows.zip](/Chapter%201%20Files/lme_gpo_for_windows.zip) file **NOTE this file will need to first be extracted somewhere accessible**

 ![import a new object](gpo_pics/import_new_object.jpg)
 <p align="center">